stdOWL/APIException/README.md

 # APIException

-**APIException** is a customizable exception handling library designed for Python and FastAPI applications, offering standardized error codes, messages, and HTTP status responses to improve error management and consistency across APIs.
+**APIException** is a customizable exception-handling library designed for Python and FastAPI applications, offering standardized error codes, messages, and HTTP status responses to improve error management and consistency across APIs.

 ## Installation